-The Chicago-based artist Kiraly Payne is no stranger to freeing his mind.
-Enlightened, self-aware and humble to his core, Payne is unlike any rising talent in the city’s eclectic underground scene — channeling his psyche wholeheartedly into his art.
+Kiraly Payne is no stranger to freeing his mind.
+Enlightened, self-aware and humble to his core, Payne is unlike any rising talent in Chicago’s eclectic underground scene — channeling his psyche wholeheartedly into his art.
 His spirituality guides him to always see the bigger picture, but also to appreciate the moment, as his wisdom at just 25-years-old is not only refreshing, but inspiring.

 Payne can do much more than meets the eye — going outside of Chi-Town’s signature sound to create something instinctually different than his peers.
 The buzzing hitmaker has seen plenty of praise, especially around his city, only going up with each new track he shares.
 With a versatile vocal range and a talent seemingly unfound in many today’s rising stars, Payne brings the pain each time he grips the mic — enticing listeners both new and old with his entrancing, out-of-the-box sound.